dasassygoat/unbuzip/README.md

-unbuzip
+Unbuzip
 =======

-Unbuntu unzip tool.
+Ubuntu unzip tool.

-Written in C# useing MonoDevelop.
-Unzips files and then deletes.
+Originally written in C# with MonoDevelop.
+Unzips files and then deleted them.
+Current version is written in .Net Core 2.0 with JetBrains Rider.

 Features Comming:
-ability to dynamically change directory
+Ability to dynamically change directory
+Ability to use other compression formats.
+Ability to use password protected files.